zmbelles/zmbelles/README.md

 6. Knockout.js

 ### Current personal project
-Open Source Sales Order Entry PDF
+Sales Order Billing Script Optimization

 ### Current personal project estimated completion date
-August 2024
+May 2025

 <!---
 zmbelles/zmbelles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.